Philipp Franz Balthasar Von Siebold

 Buy this item!

-In 1835 the first installments of his 'Flora Japonica ' were finished.
-The 'Flora Japonica' was written in collaboration with Joseph Gerhard Zuccarini and issued in 30 pails.
-Only the first volume could be completed in 1841, and during Von Siebold's lifetime until 1844, only five installments of the second volume appeared.
-After Zuccarini's death in 1848, work on the Flora was virtually stopped, though on the basis of Zuccarini's and Siebold's manuscripts another five installments were edited by F.A.
-W. Miquel for publications in 1870.
+In 1835, the first installments of his 'Flora Japonica ' were finished.
+The 'Flora Japonica' was written in collaboration with Joseph Gerhard Zuccarini and issued in 30 volumes.
+Only the first volume was completed in 1841, and during Von Siebold's lifetime, only five installments of the second volume appeared.
+After Zuccarini's death in 1848, work on the Flora was virtually stopped, though on the basis of Zuccarini's and Siebold's manuscripts, another five installments were edited by F.A.
+W. Miquel for publication in 1870.

 Published works